ballerina-platform/ballerina-dev-website/community.md

    - website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo.
    - security flaw: send an email to security@ballerina.io.
 For details, see the <a href="https://ballerina.io/security/">security policy</a>.

 - Join with us and contribute to the source code to make Ballerina better!
-Read the <a href="https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md">Contributor Guide</a> to be aware of the ground rules as you start.
+To be aware of the ground rules as you start, see the <a href="https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md">Contributor Guide</a>.
 Happy contributing!

 <style>
 .nav > li.cVersionItem {